-Having a clear and inspiring Product vision helps in motivating and inspiring people, like the Development Team, the stakeholders and customers and users.
+Having a clear and inspiring Product vision helps in motivating and inspiring people, like the Scrum Team, the stakeholders and customers, and users.
 It also provides a common understanding of the direction we want to move towards.
 Besides that, the Product vision also supports the Product Owner in making choices about what to build and what not to build for the Product.

 10 Tips for your Product vision:

 1. Be(come) the owner of the Product vision

 In my humble opinion, this is by far the most important tip we can share with you.
 We have met, coached, and trained many, many, many Product Owners and the most successful Product Owners we've met were really passionate about their own Product Vision.
 We've also met a lot of Product Owners who didn't own the vision, but who were mainly executing the product roadmap, based upon someone else's vision.
 This makes the job harder, not impossible, but a lot harder.
 This is mainly because as a Product Owner, you should be motivated by the vision, your heart should start beating faster about it, you should be passionate about the vision and you have to share it, very very often.
 Product Owners that own the vision and are passionate about it, are typically more successful.

 2. Share your Product vision, often

 Your job as a Product Owner includes sharing the Product Vision.
 And sharing the vision again.
 And again.
 And again.
 It is soooo important for people to know why you're doing the things you do.
 It helps the Development Team in making technical choices about architecture for example.
 It helps the stakeholders in understanding what would be valuable for the product.
 It helps users to understand why they should use and/or buy your product.
 The Product Vision is just so damn important!

 3. Don't believe your idea is the best idea ever